emretemirdev/libft/README.md

 ---

-# :bookmark_tabs: List of Fucntions
+# :bookmark_tabs: List of Functions

 ## Functions from `<ctype.h>`